“Wow! I Didn’t Know That!”

 Within the format of a half hour, the far greater latitude will make the stories considerably more appealing, by virtue of the things that can be said and not left on, as they say, the cutting room floor.

-Moreover, WIDKT! will also include editorials in most episodes.
+Moreover, WIDKT! will also include editorials.
 In the tradition of news reporting as it once was, long ago, these editorial opinions will be clearly and unmistakably identified and presented as just that: opinion.
 This opinion will be kept separate from the news features.
 Neat idea, eh?

 Often, history becomes more memorable when expressed as a semi-fictional drama.
 That certainly beats the pants off the dry recitation and rote memorization that passed for the study of history back in high school.
 Science has innumerable stories which lend themselves to such treatment.
 There come to mind the unexplained disappearance on March 25th, 1938, of the theoretical physicist, Ettore Majorana, from a ship bound from Palermo to Naples and the tragic death on September 5th, 1906, of the immortal Austrian physicist, Ludwig Boltzmann.